-- (a) The Appointed Officers shall be entitled to represent the Council at any Independent Examination held under section 10 (1) of the Planning Act (Northern Ireland) 2011. - (b) During the course of any Independent Examination held under section 10 (1) of the Planning Act (Northern Ireland) 2011, the Appointed Officers may carry out the functions set out in (i) below: - (i) propose and agree on behalf of the Council minor modifications to the development plan document which is under examination. - (c) For the purposes of this Scheme of delegation, "minor modifications" means typographical, clarificatory, or factual modifications which do not, in the judgement of the Appointed Officers, materially alter the operation of substance of the development plan document or relevant policies within it. - (d) During the course of any Independent Examination held under Section 10 (1) of the Planning Act (Northern Ireland) 2011, the Appointed Officers may carry out the functions set out in (i) below, but only in accordance with the conditions set out in paragraph (e) below: - (i) propose and agree on behalf of the Council to modifications to the development plan document which go beyond "minor modifications" (as defined in this Scheme), but which do not amount to a "major change" as defined in Part 2, Article 2 of the Constitution (defined in this Scheme as "non-minor modifications"). - (e)Before proposing or agreeing to "non-minor modifications", the Appointed Officers must first bring the matter to the Planning Committee for decision.
-Where there is not enough time to wait for a Planning Committee meeting or to schedule a special meeting of the Planning Committee, Officers will consult with Members of the Planning Committee and having done so, the Appointed Officers may only propose or agree to the non-minor modifications in question if a majority of those Members have indicated in writing that they consent to the Appointed Officers doing so.
+(a) The Appointed Officers shall be entitled to represent the Council any Independent Examination held under section 10 (1) of the Planning Act (Northern Ireland) 2011.

+(b) During the course of any Independent Examination held under section 10 (1) of the Planning Act (Northern Ireland) 2011, the Appointed Officers may carry out the functions set out in (i) below:

+- (i) propose and agree on behalf of the Council minor modifications to the development plan document which is under examination. - (c) For the purposes of this Scheme of delegation, "minor modifications" means typographical, clarificatory, or factual modifications which do not, in the judgement of the Appointed Officers, materially alter the operation of substance of the development plan document or relevant policies within it. - (d) During the course of any Independent Examination held under Section 10 (1) of the Planning Act (Northern Ireland) 2011, the Appointed Officers may carry out the functions set out in (i) below, but only in accordance with the conditions set out in paragraph (f) below: - (i) propose and agree on behalf of the Council to modifications to the development plan document which go beyond "minor modifications" (as defined in this Scheme), but which do not amount to a "major change" as defined in Part 2, Article 2 of the Constitution (defined in this Scheme as "non-minor modifications").